-- There must be a clear statement of the entry requirements and of the requirements for progression on the programme and for its successful completion and these must also conform to any requirements that are laid down by the PSI Council from time to time. - Processes must be open, fair, not impose unreasonable requirements on applicants and incorporate a fair and just complaints and appeals process. - Processes must include specific and appropriate criteria relating to the requirements for professional standards and Garda vetting.
+- There must be a clear statement of the entry requirements and of the requirements for progression on the programme and for its successful completion and these must also conform to any requirements that are laid down by the PSI Council from time to time. - Processes must be open, fair, not impose unreasonable requirements on applicants and incorporate a fair and just complaints and appeals process. - Processes must include specific and appropriate criteria relating to the requirements for professional standards and Garda vetting and for how any health requirements appropriate for the practice setting are met.

-WORKPLACE BASED TRAINING REQUIREMENTS
+STANDARD 3: WORKPLACE BASED TRAINING REQUIREMENTS